Citroën GS: Launch and ongoing development

-GSA (1980–1986)
+GSA (1979–1986)

 The GS was facelifted in 1979 and given a hatchback, and renamed the GSA.
 This change reflected the growing sales of small family hatchbacks in Europe since the launch of the Volkswagen Golf.
-Revisions included the grille, plastic bumpers, taillights, hubcaps and exterior door handles.
-It also had a revised dashboard with the auxiliary controls on column-shaped pods so they could be reached without moving the hands from the single-spoked steering wheel; similar to the CX layout.
+Revisions included the grille, plastic bumpers, taillights, hubcaps, and exterior door handles.
+It also had a revised dashboard with the auxiliary controls on column-shaped 'satellites' so they could be reached without moving the hands from the single-spoked steering wheel; similar to the CX and Visa's layouts.
+To retain the car's structural rigidity, the new rear hatch kept a tall lower lip, which did make it harder to lift heavy items into the trunk.
+The GSA was only available with the larger, 1.3-litre engine.
+A new, five-speed manual gearbox was standard on the X3 and optional on the Pallas.
+The X3 had closer, sportier ratios while the Pallas received wider spaced ratios for better economy and quieter operation.